top-on/optimal-congress/README.md

 │ --help     -h        Show this message and exit.                                     │ ╰──────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ───────────────────────────────────────────────────────────────────────────╮
-│ dump                   Export all latest ratings to CSV, for bulk editing.           │ │ fetch                  Fetch events and rooms from API, and update local cache.      │ │ load                   Bulk import ratings from CSV.                                 │ │ next                   List next upcoming events, filtered by minimum rating.        │ │ optimize               Optimize the schedule based on ratings.                       │ │ rate                   Interactively rate those events that have not been rated yet. │ │ ratings                List all latest ratings.                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────╯
+│ fetch                  Fetch events and rooms from API, and update local cache.      │ │ rate                   Interactively rate those events that have not been rated yet. │ │ ratings                List all latest ratings.                                      │ │ optimize               Optimize the schedule based on ratings.                       │ │ next                   List next upcoming events, filtered by minimum rating.        │ │ dump                   Export all latest ratings to CSV, for bulk editing.           │ │ load                   Bulk import ratings from CSV.                                 │ │ version                Print version and exit.                                       │ ╰──────────────────────────────────────────────────────────────────────────────────────╯
 ```